Your Body Doesn’t Have to Keep the Score: Recover and Heal Childhood Trauma Through Somatic Therapy

 Developmental Trauma

-Later, developmental trauma may result from a single event, like parental loss or childhood sexual abuse.
-More often, though, it stems from persistent distress – “too much or too little for too long.”
+In later stages, developmental trauma can be caused by a single traumatic event like childhood sexual abuse or parental loss, but more often than not, it involves ongoing distress—”too much or too little for too long.”
 It can be as intense as repeated exposure to family violence or as quiet as chronic misattunement or emotional neglect.
-When a child lacks the safety and connection they need, it affects their sense of self, belonging, and ability to form secure relationships in adulthood.
+Such experiences strip the child of the fundamental need for physical and emotional safety, impacting their sense of self, belonging, worthiness and ability to form secure relationships in adulthood.
+This brings us to the next subcategory…

 Attachment Trauma